ZephirFXEC/Lumen/README.md

  - install dependencies / Libraries using vcpkg
  > Make sure to install imgui[docking-experimental,vulkan-binding, glfw-binding]
  - Set -DCMAKE_TOOLCHAIN_FILE to ``~/vcpkg/scripts/buildsystems/vcpkg.cmake``
- - Build it in your favorite IDE & Enjoye 😌
+ - Build it in your favorite IDE & Enjoy 😌